PrinciplesDotDev/principles/invisible-visible.md

 Reveal what is hidden so it can be understood.

-Make things which are hidden from explanation or difficult to understand, be understood by illuminating and revealing the hidden forces that operate on a system.
+These are the patterns, behaviors, structures and interactions that make up a system or organization.

+Code - communicating the abstract ideas and structure of programming so it can be shared between engineers.

+A running programming - being able to peer inside of it, to see the changes that happen over time.

+Data - revealing the patterns hidden within.

+Teams and organizations - to expose the hidden dynamics and rationales operating on a team and the systems they engineer.

 ## Why